Daongocthach/G2Store_FE/README.md

+- Description:
-- Description: Actors: Customer, Sellers, Admin
+- Actors: Customers, Sellers, Admin
 - Functions:
   •	Register as a customer/seller account
   •	Sellers sell and manage their products